Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 ### Overivew of Stored Procedure Code Generated by dbt
 So what exactly is happening in the stored procedure?
 This is really the critical part to focus on in order to understatnd what dbt is doing with Python models.
-As we go through this, keep in mind that a core desing principal for dbt Python models is that all of the Python code will be executed in Snowflake, and none will be run locally.
+As we go through this, keep in mind that a core design principal for dbt Python models is that all of the Python code will be executed in Snowflake, and none will be run locally.
 Here's how dbt's documentation puts it:

 > The prerequisites for dbt Python models include using an adapter for a data platform that supports a fully featured Python runtime.
 In a dbt Python model, all Python code is executed remotely on the platform.
 None of it is run by dbt locally.
 We believe in clearly separating model definition from model execution.
 In this and many other ways, you'll find that dbt's approach to Python models mirrors its longstanding approach to modeling data in SQL. (from [dbt Python models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/python-models))